kal576/air-bnb-clone/README.md

 Continuous Integration/Continuous Deployment (CI/CD) pipelines automate the testing and deployment processes, ensuring code quality and enabling rapid, reliable software delivery.
 These automated workflows help detect bugs early, facilitate consistent deployments, and allow developers to focus on writing code rather than manual deployment tasks.

-Our CI/CD pipeline utilizes GitHub Actions for automation, Docker for containerization, and deployment scripts for consistent environment setup.
+The CI/CD pipeline I chose uses GitHub Actions for automation, Docker for containerization, and deployment scripts for consistent environment setup.
 The pipeline includes:

 1. **Code Linting and Style Checking**: Ensures code quality and consistency
 2. **Automated Testing**: Runs unit and integration tests to catch bugs early